mosfet1kg/ncloud/readme.md

 # Compute : Product
-Please be aware that the meaning of product code can be different depending on functions. <br/>
+<b>** Please be aware that the meaning of product code can be different depending on functions. ** </b><br/>
-Although functions belonging to product return a json response containing `productCode` key, returning `productCode` value from `getServerImageProductList` means the code for VM server image type.<br/>
+&nbsp;&nbsp;Although functions belonging to product return a json response containing `productCode` key, returning `productCode` value from `getServerImageProductList` means the code for VM server image type.<br/>
 The other from `getServerProductList` means the code for VM server type regarding the number of CPU, memory capacity, hardware capacity and etc. <br/>
-The notation for `productCode` also shows the difference between these functions. <br/>
+The notation for `productCode` also shows the difference between these functions.
+For example, the prefix `SPSVRSTAND` is only used for specifying VM server type.<br/>
-The prefix `SPSVRSTAND` is used for specifying VM server type.
-The following is an example of which prefix is used for VM server type and VM Image Type.
+&nbsp;&nbsp;The following is an example of which prefix is used for VM server type and VM Image Type.

 | prefix      | `productCode`     | `productName`                       |  description     | returning from              |
 |-------------|-------------------|-------------------------------------|------------------|-----------------------------|